ottoBitPd/colletta-poc/README.md

 # How to use our prototype
 This project needs to be executed in local.
-* Step 1 - Donwoload our project
+* Step 1 - Download our project
   <br/>Download the branch that corresponds to your OS

 * Step 2 - Install Node JS